jesuschao/jesuschao/README.md

 <img src= "tattoo.jpg" width="200" height="350">

+### Interests.

+I combine interests in new technologies and innovation processes with other artistic areas such as photography, music, painting or theater.

 <!--
 **jesuschao/jesuschao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.